STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Introduction

 We compare \state to existing ITC methods in both creative writing and argument generation.
-On NoveltyBench \cite{zhang2025noveltybenchevaluatinglanguagemodels} (Section \ref{sec:experiments-noveltybench}), we found that \state produces up to twice as many semantically distinct outputs as the best baseline across seven LLMs from three model families (Qwen3 \cite{yang2025qwen3technicalreport}, Nemotron-3 \cite{nvidia2025nvidianemotron3efficient}, and Ministral-3 \cite{liu2026ministral3}, Section \ref{sec:results-noveltybench}).
-In our case study on argument generation (Section \ref{sec:experiments-argument-generation}), we found that sequential action features are highly predictive of argument quality on held-out data (Section \ref{sec:results-argument-generation-predictability}), and that model-guided trajectory selection allows for generating high-quality outputs from promising yet unexplored regions of the action space (Section \ref{sec:results-targeted-trajectory}).
-Our contributions, therefore, are the following: \begin{enumerate}[itemsep=2pt, topsep=4pt] \item A controllable and interpretable ITC framework based on explicit action-space search. \item A mechanism for diverse generation which outperforms high-temperature sampling. \item An attribution framework that uses action traces to predict output quality, identify promising unexplored regions of the action space, and steer generation toward them. \end{enumerate}
+On NoveltyBench \citep{zhang2025noveltybenchevaluatinglanguagemodels} (Section \ref{sec:experiments-noveltybench}), we find that \state's branching mechanism produces outputs that are both more diverse and of higher quality than standard ITC branching.
+In our case study on argument generation (Section \ref{sec:experiments-argument-generation}), we find that textual interventions reliably manifest in the generated reasoning steps and responses (Section \ref{sec:results-argument-generation-controllability}), that sequential action features are highly predictive of argument quality on held-out data (Section \ref{sec:results-argument-generation-predictability}), and that model-guided trajectory selection allows for generating high-quality outputs from promising yet unexplored regions of the action space (Section \ref{sec:results-targeted-trajectory}).
+Our work is open-sourced (\href{https://github.com/zbambergerNLP/state-of-thoughts}{github repo}) and provides the following contributions: \begin{enumerate}[itemsep=2pt, topsep=4pt] \item A controllable ITC framework for action-space search. \item A diversity mechanism beyond high-temperature sampling. \item An action-based framework for analyzing the quality of reasoning patterns. \end{enumerate}